Close

 • Work permits: 2-4 months processing time

-• Residency applications: 3-6 months average
+• Residency applications: 4-6 weeks average processing time

 Costs and Fees